generalsoftwareinc/DeribitServiceClient/README.md

     "WebSocketUrl": "wss://test.deribit.com/ws/api/v2",
 The default value of this setting is wss://test.deribit.com/ws/api/v2, which is the test environment of the Deribit API.
 If you want to connect to a different environment, you must set this value accordingly.

-    "ConnectionTimeoutInMilliseconds": 5000,
-Time range in ms, how long to wait before reconnecting if no message comes from server.

     "KeepAliveIntervalInSeconds": 300,
     Websocket protocol keep-alive interval (in seconds).
 If the server doesn’t get any package after this time interval the socket connection is closed.